A personal history Writing & Movement-Based Workshop

 Stories from our own lives, when told with courage, empathy, and self-knowledge, carry the power to transform audiences, awakening individuals to their own unrealized soul desires and their longing to live more genuine, heart-centered lives.
 In this way, we can use the power of stories to heal ourselves and the world, one courageous story at a time.

-In this experiential workshop, participants are guided in exploring their own personal history through creative writing prompts, movement exercises, visualization, and meditation.
+In this experiential workshop, participants are guided in exploring their own personal history through creative writing prompts, on-your-feet improvised writing exercises, creative movement, visualization, and meditation.

 Each participant is provided opportunities to share their own stories, life themes, and aspirations through partner and group work, and further recognize and unleash the deeper stories they truly long to tell.

 Throughout the workshop, participants learn ways to apply elements of story structure to their work and practice communication skills that enhance vulnerability and safety.

 Students leave the workshop with the beginnings of one or more personal history stories that they can further develop into writing or performance pieces.

 SOLOfire has been awarded numerous New York City grants and has been brought to Santa Fe, Connecticut, and Rhode Island.
 Most recently we were invited to teach a workshop as part of The Kennedy Center American College Theatre Festival.
 In June 2016 SOLOfire will be a featured workshop at The Last Frontier Theatre Conference in Valdez, Alaska.